May 13, 2025

 By working through these considerations, you can determine whether procurement or acquisition is the most appropriate strategy for achieving business goals while aligning with organizational capabilities and resources.

-Use Ramp to enhance your procurement process
+Use Ramp to enhance your purchasing process

 Try Ramp for free